 2022 – 2023 Series: Climate Change in Historical Perspective

 The series of panels and talks will examine the problem of climate change denial, climate justice activism, the national security implications of climate change, the rise of climate refugees, and the future of the city.
 The series will showcase the ways in which historians have engaged the issue of climate change in their scholarship and in their advocacy, both informing the public and inspiring it to act.

-The Lepage Center partnered with the Falvey Memorial Library to host a workshop series that will explore how history and digital scholarship tools and resources intersect.
+Digital History Series: The Lepage Center partners with the Falvey Memorial Library to host a workshop series that explores how history and digital scholarship tools and resources intersect.

 The Lepage Center records most of their events, making them accessible to the wider community.
 You can watch these recorded events on YouTube.